 • Expensive: The cost of the oil can add up quickly, especially if you like to deep fry often.

 Fires can start fast with a turkey fryer.
-If you use one, take a look at this video (linked below) that shows how quickly it can happen when a turkey fryer overflows.
-That same link also includes important safety information.
+If you use one, take a look at this video that shows how quickly it can happen when the proper frying steps are not followed.

 Do you have any turkey fryer stories or safety tips you’d like to share?
 I’d love to hear them; please share them in the box below.